Five ways to make your social media more accessible

 Five simple steps for accessible social media

-Descriptive text is what text-to-speech or text-to-braille software will read to describe images on social media.
+Alt text, often called descriptive text, is what text-to-speech or text-to-braille software will read to describe images on social media.
 It will help the person paint a mental picture of the image you posted.
-You don’t have to go into a lot of detail – just pick a few key messages.
+Try to think how you’d describe the image if you were chatting to someone on the phone.

-Most platforms will have an accessibility settings tab when posting, where you can enter your alt text.
-You can also simply type it at the end of your caption!
+Most platforms will have an accessibility settings tab when posting where you can enter your alt text.
+You can also simply type it at the end of the body text of your post!

 Step 2: Subtitles